Consensys/doc.teku/docs/HowTo/Get-Started/Connect/Connect-To-Testnet.md

 ### Generate the validators and send the deposits

-Use the [Pyrmont Launchpad] to guide you through a step-by-step process to generate your keys and send the deposits.
+Use the [Prater Launchpad] to guide you through a step-by-step process to generate your keys and send the deposits.

 !!! note